datatrigger/datatrigger/content/post/spark_3_weighted_random_forest.md

 res_lrw = lrw.transform(test)
 ```

-Now let us have a look at the confusion matrices for the test set :
+Now let us have a look at the confusion matrices for the test set:

 ```python
 # Let us have a look at the confusion matrices on the test set